sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Extending_Titanium_Mobile/Android_Module_Development_Guide/Android_Module_Quick_Start.md

 ### Create a test application

-{{% alert title="💡 Hint" color="info" %}}*CLI Instructions*

-From a new terminal window, change the current working directory to your workspace and run the following commands:
+{{% alert title="💡 CLI Instructions" color="info" %}}From a new terminal window, change the current working directory to your workspace and run the following commands:

 ```bash
 cd /PATH/TO/WORKSPACE